Spray (sailing vessel): Self-steering ability

 Spray was remarkable for its ability to hold its course for hours or days on end.
 Sailboat designer John G. Hanna said of Spray, "I hold that her peculiar merit as a single-hander was in her remarkable balance of all effective centers of effort and resistance on her midship section line," but cautioned that Spray was "the worst possible boat for anyone lacking the experience and resourcefulness of Slocum."

 Cipriano Andrade, Jr., an engineer and yacht designer, said of Spray: "After a thorough analysis of Sprays lines, I found her to have a theoretically perfect balance.
 Her balance is marvelous — almost uncanny.
 Try as I would — one element after another — they all swung into the same identical line."

 Slocum himself praised his sloop as "easily balanced and easily kept in trim."

 Replicas

 Spray has inspired many boat builders since, including The Spray of Saint-Briac, the boat of the French offshore runner Guy Bernardin.
+Bruce Roberts produced a range of boat designs for amateur builders based on the Spray.
+Many examples are still sailing to this day.